-"As a 35-year member of Alpha Kappa Alpha Sorority, Inc. I was brought to tears," says Pam Scott of Atlanta.
-Her eyes still misty, Scott told me "I felt honored to see and hear Vice President Kamala Harris speak."
+"As a 35-year member of Alpha Kappa Alpha Sorority, Inc. I was brought to tears," says Pam Scott of Atlanta, "I felt honored to see and hear Vice President Kamala Harris speak."
 Harris came to Orlando Thursday to address the organization's national convention.

 Thousands of members, dressed in white, watched in person and virtually as VP Harris, wearing a white skirt suit, was greeted with thunderous applause and a standing ovation inside the Orange County Convention Center.
 Harris joined the sorority while a student at Howard University.